zenbones-theme/zenbones.nvim/doc/zenbones.md

 #### g:zenbones_compat

 Set to `1` to enable compatibility mode.
-Enable in vim.
+Enable in Vim.

 ### lightline